jezzsantos/saastack/README_DERIVATIVE.md

 ### Azurite (Azure Storage Emulator)

-> You only need to perform this step once, prior to running the `Integration.Storage` tests against Azure Storage infrastructure (e.g, Queues, Blobs, and Tables)
+> You only need to perform this step once, prior to running any of the `Integration.Persistence` tests against Azure infrastructure (e.g., Azure Queue Storage, Azure Blob Storage, and Azure Table Storage)

 In a Terminal window: